 But there is a reason for it, and it all has to do with affiliate payouts.

 You see, if we can get you to search an airfare website for ticket prices, we may make $0.50.
 If we get you to book a cheap room for a few nights, we may make $5.
 If we get you to book a nice room for a week, we may make $100.
-If we get you to buy a hosting package on Bluehost, we may make $65.
-If we sell you a blogging course, we may make $100 or more.
+If we get you to buy a hosting package on Bluehost, we may make $95.
+If we sell you a blogging course, we may make well over $100.

 It doesn't take a math whiz to figure out that one $100 sale is worth literally hundreds of executed referrals to an airfare booking site, and you can make substantially more money on a much lower conversion rate.